-Our firm takes hundreds of new clients and personal injury cases every year, but we turn down way more potential clients and cases than we actually accept.
+Our firm takes hundreds of new clients and personal injury cases every year.
+But our attorney we turn down many more potential clients and cases than we actually accept.
 This is true for most personal injury attorneys.
 You can’t take every potential new case that comes your way so for every new client a personal injury lawyer signs up there are probably 10 more that they turned down.
 That number is even higher in malpractice cases.

 Getting turned down as a potential client can be very frustrating, but you shouldn’t take it personally.
 When a personal injury lawyer turns you down or declines your case, it is always based on economic rather than personal reasons.
-Each new client/case is basically like an investment for a personal injury lawyer.
+Each new client/case is like an investment for a personal injury lawyer.
 It will cost the lawyer money to bring your case because most of us front all client expenses.
-The more complex the case is the more expensive it will be to bring.
+The more complex the case is, the more expensive it will be to bring.
 An average medical malpractice case can easily cost the lawyer over $100,000 to take to trial.
 Even simple auto tort cases can require a $5,000-$15,000 expenditure if the case goes to trial.

 (1) You Weren’t Seriously Injured

 This is probably the most common reason why we pass on prospective cases.
 The potential value of any personal injury case is based largely on the nature and extent of the plaintiff’s injuries.
-The more serious your injuries are the more money your case will be worth.
-Even if you have a totally valid negligence claim against the defendant, it won’t be worth much money if your injuries are minor.
-A lawyer is not going to invest $5,000 in your case if the claim’s best possible outcome is only worth $10,000 based on your injuries.
+The more serious your injuries are, the more money your case will be worth.
+Even if you have a totally valid negligence claim against the defendant in a car accident, it won’t be worth much money if your injuries are minor.
+A lawyer will not invest $5,000 in your case if the claim’s best possible outcome is only worth $10,000.

 This can be a tough pill for many prospective clients to swallow, particularly in situations where they feel legitimately “wronged” by the defendant.
-But the reality is that the value of a case depends on how much you were actually hurt, not how wrong it was.
+But the value of a case depends on how much you were hurt, not how wrong it was.

 For example, let’s say your pharmacy has been filling your prescription with the wrong medication for the last 6 months.
 You find out that instead of meds to help your blood pressure, the pills you were taking every day were actually anti-psychotics.
 The pharmacy was grossly negligent and you probably feel totally wronged, but you didn’t actually suffer any injuries or adverse health conditions from the medication error.
-If you start calling personal injury lawyers about suing the pharmacy, most of them are going to turn you down because without any serious injuries the case has little or no value.
+If you call personal injury lawyers about suing the pharmacy, most of them will turn you down because with no serious injuries, the case has little or no value.